Web Development Strategy, Part III: Get Buy In With Visualization

 After the content is fairly concrete, it is time for the designers to integrate all the elements together so that it takes shape in the form of Initial Sketches and Wireframes, Page Designs, and “Pre-totypes.”
 Each step within this Design phase is produced with higher fidelity to look more like the final version with each iteration.

 Initial Sketches and Wireframes.
-The Initial Sketches use content from the strawman to give a semblance of space, shape and structure to each page element.
-These crude renditions use symbols as place holders with little titles to identify what they represent.
+The Initial Sketches use content from the strawman to give a semblance of space, shape, and structure to each page element.
+These crude renditions use symbols like placeholders with little titles to identify what they represent.
 Its purpose is to communicate a big idea, direction, and vision.

 Although sketches are in the design phase, they do not need to be created by a graphic designer or person with artistic talent.
 While visual, the focus is on the strategy, so people have something to react to.
 Feedback collected would not pertain to what something looks like, but more to its meaning, purpose, and intent.
 Sketches are done in black and white so the concentration is on the subject and objects and not its aesthetics.

 Based on feedback, sketches are refined to wireframes.
 Wireframes are a cleaner representation of sketches with annotations to explain page reactions such as what happens when something is clicked.
 Comparing this process to building a house, wireframes could be thought of as blueprints that illustrate the anatomy of a structure.

 Page Designs.
 After wireframes are finalized, pages are laid out and graphically designed to visually tie elements together.
 Page designs are mockups that look like the final website pages once completed.
 At this point, feedback, as detailed as colors on the page, are welcome and warranted.